prashanthkamsala/prashanthkamsala/README.md

 - 📫 How to reach me **prasanthk611@gmail.com**

-- ⚡ My fav quote **"When you live for a strong purpose, then hard work isn't an option; it's a necessity  -Steve Pavlina".**
+- ⚡ My fav quote **"When you live for a strong purpose, then hard work isn't an option; it's a necessity"  -Steve Pavlina.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">